 Australians have access to the National Museum's collections and public programs to encourage awareness and understanding of Australia's history and culture.

 For the Australian public, the Museum's vision statement captures the essence of the organisation's role:

 A recognised world-class museum exploring Australia's past, illuminating the present, imagining the future.

 At the operational level, the National Museum of Australia's Strategic Plan and annual business priorities outline the organisation's strategic goals and guide the activities of all Museum business units.
-The key priorities, outlined in the Strategic Plan for 2007–10, were to:
+The key priorities, outlined in the Strategic Plan for 2007–10 and described in the Museum's Charter of Operations, were to: